StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SHOW CREATE VIEW.md

 # SHOW CREATE VIEW

-Returns the CREATE VIEW statement that was used to create a given view.
+Returns the CREATE statement that was used to create a given view.
 The CREATE VIEW statement helps you understand how the view is defined and provides a reference for you to modify or reconstruct the view.
-Note that the SHOW CREATE VIEW statement requires you to have the `SELECT_PRIV` permission on the view and the table based on which the view is created.
+Note that the SHOW CREATE VIEW statement requires you to have the `SELECT_PRIV` privilege on the view and the table based on which the view is created.

+From v2.5.4 onwards, you can use SHOW CREATE VIEW to query the statement that is used to create a **materialized view**.

 ## Syntax